LoonAtechie/Shelly-Pro-EM-50-Integration-with-Venus-OS/README.md

 Reboot.

-Disclaimer- I have very limited coding skills and very new to this platform.
-Welcome any advice for improvement.
+Disclaimer- I have very limited Python and Venus-OS knowledge.
+Welcome any advice for improvements or implementations!